A Universal Quantum Computer From Relativistic Motion

 where $T$ controls the interaction duration, $\sigma$ is the effective extension of the qubits, and $t_\tc{c}$ is the center of the interaction duration in time.
 We assume that the interaction lasts for $t_1<t<t_1 + 14T$, with $t_\tc{c} = 7T$.
 This ensures that less than a billionth of the support of $\Lambda_i(\mf x)$ is outside the time interval at which the entangling gate is applied to the qubits, and one can use asymptotic results~\cite{Perche_2024} for the computation of the channel $\mathcal{E}$.

 In this setup, it is possible to find asymptotic results for all parameters that determine the channel $\mathcal{E}$ (see Appendix~\ref{Appendix:ClosedForm}).
-Under the assumption that $\sigma\ll L_{ij} \ll T$,\footnote{This assumption corresponds to the statement that the effective coupling range of the qubits is much smaller than their separation, and that their separation is much smaller than the distance traversed by light in a time interval $T$.} we find that the parameters $\Delta_{ij}$ take the form
+Under the assumption that $\sigma\ll L_{ij} \ll T$,~\cite{footnote5} we find that the parameters $\Delta_{ij}$ take the form

 so that the phases that determine the entangling unitary $\hat{U}_\tc{c}$ are inversely proportional to the spatial separation between the qubits.